mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   }
 }
 ```
+#### Create Index Pattern
+This is to allow for creation of the pattern for use in Kibana

 ### Define and use a dynamic template that satisfies a given set of requirements
 What we can do is use a dynamic template to define the totality minutes and seconds fields as longs, from integers.